Danyl1997/Portfolio/11. Analysis of the public catering establishments market in the city of Moscow/README.md

-# Analysis of the public catering establishments market in the icty of Moscow
+# Analysis of the public catering establishments market in the city of Moscow

 #### Research Objectives
 Analyze the public catering market in Moscow, considering the following categories: cafe, restaurant, pizzeria, pub, or bar.
 Identify interesting features and present the obtained results that will help in the future choice of suitable establishments and locations for investors.